reportsmishing/knowledgebase/README.md

 [SMS Phishing Campaigns](https://twitter.com/i/events/1567921325720670209) by @jcybersec

-## Inspecting sourcecode for URLs opening only on mobile
+## Inspecting source code for URLs opening only on mobile

 [Using safari and physical iPhone](https://appletoolbox.com/use-web-inspector-debug-mobile-safari/#Use_Web_Inspector_to_debug_mobile_Safari)